reverentgeek/deno-cli-demo/post.md

 ### Deno tasks

-However, including those permissions is lot to type every time you want to run the CLI app.
+However, including those permissions is a lot to type every time you want to run the CLI app.
 Let's add a task to make it easier.
 Open up your `deno.json` file and update the `"tasks"` with the following.

 ```json
 "tasks": {